-National twelve-months growth in household loan debt is declining and reported at 3.3 per cent in November 2023.
-This is the lowest growth level since the mid 1990's.
-National housing prices increased by 0.2 per cent in December 2023, seasonally adjusted, and are up by 0.5 per cent the last twelve months.
+The twelve-month growth in household loan debt in Norway is picking up and reported at 3.9 per cent in November 2024.
+National housing prices increased by 1 per cent in December 2024, seasonally adjusted, and are up by 6.4 per cent the last twelve months.
+Prices in Møre og Romsdal increased by 8.3 per cent in the same period.

-The Board expects to see a further dampened growth in household debt going forward, due to both the increase in mortgage interest rate levels and a general increase in household costs.
-Unemployment levels, both on a national level and in the county of Møre og Romsdal, are expected to increase somewhat in the coming quarters, but still stay at low levels.
-The Board also expects to see a moderate decline in housing prices in the first quarters of 2024.
+The Board expects housing prices to increase further due to prospects of gradually decreasing mortgage interest rates, increased household purchasing power and constrained housing supply.
+The Board also expects further growth in household debt going forward.
+Unemployment levels, both on a national level and in the county of Møre og Romsdal, are expected to stay at low levels in 2025.